Trinidad and Tobago: Transport

-In 2008 the passenger throughput at Piarco International Airport was approximately 2.6 million.
+In 2008, the passenger throughput at Piarco International Airport was approximately 2.6 million.
 It is the seventh busiest airport in the Caribbean and the third busiest in the English-speaking Caribbean, after Sangster International Airport and Lynden Pindling International Airport.
 Caribbean Airlines, the national airline, operates its main hub at the Piarco International Airport and services the Caribbean, the United States, Canada and South America.
 The airline is wholly owned by the Government of Trinidad and Tobago.
 After an additional cash injection of US$50 million, the Trinidad and Tobago government acquired the Jamaican airline Air Jamaica on 1 May 2010, with a 6–12-month transition period to follow.

 The Island of Tobago is served by the A.N.R.
 Robinson International Airport in Crown Point.
 This airport has regular services to North America and Europe.
 There are regular flights between the two islands, with fares being heavily subsidised by the Government.

 Trinidad was formerly home to a railway network, however this was closed down in 1968.
 There have been talks to build a new railway on the islands, though nothing yet has come of this.

+According to an article in the Trinidad Guardian, Trinidad and Tobago has about 500 vehicles for every 1000 persons.
+It also gives a Central Bank estimate of US$300.8 million spent by automotive companies in 2024 with around 13% being for vehicle imports from South Korea.